Rich Reel

 Linux

-and application development using Tk
+and have begun application development using Tk

 and Qt.